Safayy/digital-art-portfolio/README.md

 # Digital Art Portfolio
-A portfolio for a digital artist friend of mine
+A portfolio for a digital artist friend of mine.